 - a.
 Question 1 How many active COPS grant position(s) were filled/hired?
 Full-Time and Part-Time. - b.
 Question 2 How many of the unfilled COPS grant position(s) do you intend to fill?
 Full-Time and Part-Time. - c.
 Question 3 How many of the unfilled grant position(s) are NOT going to be filled/hired?
-Full-Time and Part-Time.3.
+Full-Time and Part-Time - 3.
 Special Reporting Not Applicable - 4.
-Section 1512 ARRA Reporting Applicable
+Subaward Reporting under the Transparency Act Not Applicable